 Fulbright Austria reviews project proposals for their coherence, quality, originality, feasibility, and benefit to local communities and also takes into account their ability to contribute to the promotion of mutual understanding between the people of Austria and the United States.
 It is particularly—but by no means exclusively—interested in proposals that reach out to underserved populations and in proposals of bilateral or comparative relevance that enhance Austrian-American collaboration.

 There are NO independent Fulbright English Teaching Assistant Awards for Austria.
-Students interested exclusively in teaching assistantship positions in Austria without projects or university enrollment are encouraged to consider applying for the Austrian Federal Ministry of Education, Science and Research Teaching Assistantship (USTA) program, which has been adminstered by Fulbright Austria (the Austrian-American Educational Commission) since 1962.
+Students interested exclusively in teaching assistantship positions in Austria without projects or university enrollment are encouraged to consider applying for the BMBWF's US Teaching Assistantship (USTA) program, which has been adminstered by Fulbright Austria (the Austrian-American Educational Commission) since 1962.
 Please note that the USTA program is not a Fulbright program and has a separate application process and deadline.
-See the USTA program website for details.
+See the USTA program page for details.

 Fulbright Proposal Types